alvumu/IGTest-git/CodeSystem-discharge-medication-cs.md

       "code" : "warfarin",
       "display" : "Warfarin",
       "definition" : "Warfarin, a vitamin K antagonist—was prescribed at discharge" },
     {
+      "code" : "statin",
+      "display" : "Statin",
+      "definition" : "Statins, used to lower LDL and triglycerides in the blood was prescribed at discharge" },
+    {
       "code" : "other",